Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/add-new-store.md

 ## Before You Start

-Make sure you've completed the [Before you start a tutorial](../before-you-start-tutorial.md) topic on the development system you'll use for the tutorial.
+Before starting this tutorial, install Postman and json-server.
+Then, sync the To-Do service to your GitHub repository so that you can clone it to your desktop.
+For a complete set of steps, see [Before you start a tutorial](../before-you-start-tutorial.md).

 ## Add a New Store

 To get started, you need to format and send a POST request to add a new store.

-> NB: Anyways replace {base_url} with your base URL.
+> ⚠️ Anyways replace {base_url} with your base URL.
 For example, if your base URL is `http://localhost:3000`, then the URL should be `http://localhost:3000/donut_store`.

 1. **Format the POST request**: